wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+Upgrade now for new features.
+Full Button styling options.
+Quick View as button or Hyperlink text under product images.
+Full compatibility with WooCommerce 2.1.9

+= 1.0.5.1 =
+Update now for 4 Tweaks and full compatibility with WooCommerce Version version 2.1.8 and WordPress Version 3.9.1

 = 1.0.5 =
 Upgrade now for full compatibility with WooCommerce Version 2.1 and WordPress version 3.8.1.
 Includes full backward compatibly with WooCommerce versions 2.0 to 2.0.20.
 Major pop-up display in mobiles rework.